nicolaei/master/essay.md

 ResFi
 -----

+ResFi is a Python framework for enabling creation of distributed Radio Resource Management (RRM) functionality in Residential or residental 802.11 WLAN deployments.
+It uses the radio interface of all APs to efficiently discover adjacent ones.
+After this initial discovery, the APs public IPs are exchanged and a connection is made via the southbound interface [@resfi].

-As ResFi is a Python framework [@resfi], any code in this project will be developed with Python 3.
+As ResFi is a Python framework, any code in this project will be developed with Python.